DB11051998/Mask-RCNN/README.md

 And finally, the proposals are passed to a fully connected layer to classify and output the bounding boxes for objects

 ![Test Image 1](https://cdn.analyticsvidhya.com/wp-content/uploads/2019/07/Screenshot-from-2019-07-18-14-43-23.png)

+## Backbone Model
+Similar to the ConvNet that we use in Faster R-CNN to extract feature maps from the image, we use the ResNet 101 architecture to extract features from the images in Mask R-CNN.
+So, the first step is to take an image and extract features using the ResNet 101 architecture.
+These features act as an input for the next layer.

+## Region Proposal Network
+Now, we take the feature maps obtained in the previous step and apply a region proposal network (RPM).
+This basically predicts if an object is present in that region (or not).
+In this step, we get those regions or feature maps which the model predicts contain some object.

+## Region of interest(ROI)
+The regions obtained from the RPN might be of different shapes, right?
+Hence, we apply a pooling layer and convert all the regions to the same shape.
+Next, these regions are passed through a fully connected network so that the class label and bounding boxes are predicted.

+Till this point, the steps are almost similar to how Faster R-CNN works.
+Now comes the difference between the two frameworks.
+In addition to this, Mask R-CNN also generates the segmentation mask.

+For that, we first compute the region of interest so that the computation time can be reduced.
+For all the predicted regions, we compute the Intersection over Union (IoU) with the ground truth boxes.
+We can computer IoU like this:

+IoU = Area of the intersection / Area of the union